Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 Who can afford a traditional camper or motor home these days!
 A decent camper can start at $10,000 or a fully loaded motorhome can top $1,000,000.
 In my opinion, you can have a pretty great experience right in the comfort of your own vehicle without spending thousands of dollars.

 I've researched tons of car camping setups throughout the years.
-Most of these systems are designed with some sort of platform leaving storage space underneath for personal belongings and supplies.
+Most of these systems are designed with some sort of platform in the back of the vehicle leaving storage space underneath for personal belongings and supplies.
 I've seen these setups come in a wide variety, with most of them a sort of DIY type of situation and some created by skilled carpenters and craftsmen.
-For those of us not really crafty, the DIY way is probably the way to go.
+For those of us not really professional carpenters, the DIY way is probably the way to go.
 With a few rudimentary tools such as a jigsaw, hand saw, a hammer, and some screwdrivers, you could probably get away with a decent sleeping platform and storage spaces that would work for you.

 For those with disposable incomes or who lack the time, facilities, or patience to construct their own camping system, there are other options.
 During my research, I found quite a few companies on the internet that offer ready-made car camping solutions for a wide range of vehicles, these include rear storage area conversions or rooftop tents.
 We'll dig into some of these offerings.